-TO: Dr. Ralph Wilcox, Provost & Executive Vice President of Academic Affairs Dr. Terry Chisolm, Vice Provost for Strategic Planning, Performance & Accountability FROM: Debra S. Gula, CPA Debra S. Lula Executive Director DATE: February 27, 2015 SUBJECT: 15-010 Management Letter - Performance Based Funding Data Integrity Audit
+TO: Dr. Ralph Wilcox, Provost & Executive Vice President of Academic Affairs

+Dr. Terry Chisolm, Vice Provost for Strategic Planning, Performance &

+Accountability

+FROM: Debra S. Gula, CPA Debra S. Lula

+Executive Director

+DATE: February 29, 2016

+SUBJECT: 16-010 Management Letter - Performance Based Funding Data Integrity Audit

-University Audit and Compliance performed an audit of the university's processes and internal controls which ensure the completeness, accuracy, and timeliness of data submissions to the Board of Governors (BOG), which are relied upon by the board in preparing the measures used in the performance based funding process.
+University Audit and Compliance performed an audit of the university's processes and internal controls that ensure the completeness, accuracy, and timeliness of data submissions to the Board of Governors (BOG).
+These data submissions are relied upon by the board in preparing the measures used in the performance based funding process.

-UAC's overall conclusion was that there was an adequate system of internal controls in place to meet our audit objectives, assuming corrective actions are taken timely to address the five mediumpriority risks appearing in this Management Letter.
-As UAC audit reports are focused only on highpriority risks, these medium-priority risks were not addressed in our audit report.
+UAC's overall conclusion was that there was an adequate system of internal controls in place to meet our audit objectives, assuming corrective actions are taken timely to address the one medium-priority risk appearing in this Management Letter.
+As UAC audit reports are focused only on high-priority risks, the medium-priority risk was not addressed in our audit report.
 None of the issues identified for management attention were found to have increased or decreased the achievement score of the USF System within the Board of Governors performance based funding model.

-As of the date of this report, all five issues have been resolved.
-Management's responses are included with this Management Letter.
+As of the date of this report, the issue has been resolved.